 If the health benefit plan you qualify for has premiums or co-payments, those will need to be paid to maintain the plan.
 Talk to your plan provider about whether co-payments are required by your plan.

-If you have applied for coverage through a supplementary health benefit plan, you will continue to receive your OAT medications until your benefits come into effect, even if it takes longer than 120 days.
+If you have applied for coverage through a supplementary health benefit plan, you may continue to receive your OAT medications until your benefits come into effect, even if it takes longer than 120 days.
+To be considered for an extension, you, or someone on your behalf, must submit a coverage extension request form (PDF, 179 KB).
+Talk to your pharmacist for information and support.

 Enrolment in the OAT Gap Coverage Program takes effect immediately once an eligible Albertan presents a valid OAT prescription at a pharmacy.
 Patients are required to be enrolled in the Alberta Health Care Insurance Plan, that is, they need to have a Personal Health Number to access the OAT gap coverage program.

-For more information, including how to support your client if they need to enrol in health benefit plans, read the OAT information for health care providers (PDF, 72 KB).
+For more information, including how to support your client if they need to enrol in health benefit plans, read the OAT Gap Coverage Program information for health care providers (PDF, 354 KB) .

 Pharmacists can also contact Alberta Blue Cross directly for information about the program.

 If you are struggling with addiction, there are treatment and recovery supports available.
-Visit Opioid response: options for care (PDF, 72 KB).
+Visit Opioid response: options for care.

 Poster: OAT gap coverage program (PDF, 115 KB)